It’s been hot this week. Like, really hot.

 A new, semi-regular feature that we’ve just invented for the Round-Up is Song of the Week.
 This week’s pick is Khalid’s OTW, featuring Ty Dolla Sign and 6LACK.
 It continues the run of incredible music from Khalid after his album American Teen and his song on the Love, Simon soundtrack with Normani from Fifth Harmony.
 Listen and enjoy!

 Round-Up, Round-Up, get your Round-Up here!

 NEW SKETCH ALERT.
 WE REPEAT, NEW SKETCH ALERT.

 Jack Howard and Dean Dobbs are back with a new sketch about chaos versus control, which they did in promotion of Sky Atlantic/HBO’s Westworld.
 As we’ve come to expect from the pair, this sketch is so funny.
-In recent times, they’ve gone for a darker approach and this newest one is perhaps the darkest of them all.
+In recent times, they’ve gone for a darker approach, and this newest video is perhaps the darkest of them all.
 No spoilers here, but if you watch it you’ll understand exactly what we’re talking about, no doubting that.